 3. Death Valley National Park

-'Death Valley' isn't exactly an encouraging name for America's largest National Park.
-It was named by a group of white settlers who became lost in the valley on their way west, certainly not by the Native American peoples who have lived in the area for at least 9,000 years.
+'Death Valley' isn't exactly an encouraging name for America's largest National Park outside of Alaska.
+It was named by a group of white settlers who became lost in the valley on their way west, certainly not by the Native Americans who have lived in the area for at least 9,000 years.

 Although only one of the aforementioned settlers actually died here, the others correctly surmised how dangerous this place can be.
 Death Valley is one of the hottest regions on earth -- in fact, it holds the record for the highest surface temperature ever recorded on the planet, 134°F. And the ground can be even hotter than the air, maxing out at 201°F. Unsurprisingly, it is also one of the driest places in the U.S., with average yearly rainfall totalling only 2.36 inches.

-But for all that, there is so much to explore in Death Valley.
+But for all that, there is so much to explore in Death Valley when you next venture out west.
 There are plenty of ghost towns to be found throughout the park, and perhaps as many as 10,000 abandoned mines.
 Death Valley has some of the darkest skies you'll ever see, so bring your telescope.
 And make sure to check out Badwater Basin and it's 200 square miles of salt flats.

 4. Kilauea, Hawaii